opennvm/nvmkv-java/README.md

   free this memory by calling `free()` on a `Value` object before loosing the reference to it.
 This is the only way by which the memory used by these sector-aligned buffers can be recovered.

-* The API for `Key` currently only supports creating keys that represent `long` integers.
-It is planed to extend this to any content as the key is implemented using a `ByteBuffer` anyway.